 (See also Overview of Bacterial Skin Infections Overview of Bacterial Skin Infections Bacterial skin infections can be classified as skin and soft-tissue infections (SSTI) and acute bacterial skin and skin structure infections (ABSSSI).
 SSTI include Carbuncles Ecthyma Erythrasma read more .)

-There are three subtypes of necrotizing soft tissue infection (NSTI):
+There are two subtypes of necrotizing soft-tissue infection (NSTI):

 Blood and wound cultures

 Diagnosis of NSTI, made by history and examination, is supported by leukocytosis, elevated C-reactive protein, soft-tissue gas on x-ray, positive blood cultures, and deteriorating metabolic and hemodynamic status.

 CT and MRI can be used to delineate disease, but treatment should not be delayed while awaiting imaging results.

 During surgical exploration, there is a gray exudate, friable superficial fascia, and absence of pus.

 Differentiation from clostridial myonecrosis is made using microbiologic testing, but because treatment should occur immediately, it is aimed at both NSTI and clostridial myonecrosis.